redbrick/docs-old/docs/services/dovecot.md

 ### LDAP

-Originally when it was in testing on deathray dovecot talked to ldap for usernames/passwords, but this seemed to break on the morpheus migration, so it is currently (at least, as far as I can remember) set to use pam instead.
+Originally when it was in testing on deathray dovecot talked to LDAP for usernames/passwords, but this seemed to break on the morpheus migration, so it is currently (at least, as far as I can remember) set to use pam instead.